Skip to main content

 01

-San Bernardino County is the nation’s largest county by area — and its rental market is equally diverse.
+SB County is the nation’s largest county by area - and its apartment market is equally diverse.
 Premium master-planned communities in Rancho Cucamonga and Upland command OC-adjacent rents with strong professional tenants.
 Ontario and Fontana serve a large logistics and warehouse workforce.
-Victorville and Hesperia offer high-yield value-tier properties in the high desert.
-CSUSB drives consistent student demand in San Bernardino city.
-Our full-service platform covers tenant screening, rent collection, lease enforcement, 24/7 emergency maintenance, routine inspections, and detailed monthly reporting.
-We maintain full AB 1482 compliance and manage Section 8/HCV program requirements for owners who participate — across every submarket in the county.
+Victorville and Hesperia offer high-yield value-tier multifamily properties in the high desert.
+Our platform covers tenant screening and placement, rent collection, lease enforcement, 24/7 emergency maintenance, routine building inspections, and detailed monthly reporting.
+We maintain full AB 1482 compliance with the 7.5% IE-MSA cap and manage Section 8 / HCV program requirements for participating buildings - across every submarket in the county.

 Learn more